Post-Onam Malayalam Movies To Watch Out For In September 2017!

 Lavakusha

-The teaser of Lavakusha, featuring Neeraj Madhav & Aju Varghese in it did hit the right chords with the audiences.
+The teaser of Lavakusha, featuring Neeraj Madhav & Aju Varghese, did hit the right chords with the audiences.
 The film, which will be in the lines of a comedy also features Biju Menon in a crucial role.
 There are reports doing the rounds that the film might hit the theatres in September.

 Solo